kaim-eng/BrainPlus/test-pages/README.md

-# Test Pages for SecondBrain Extension
+# Test Pages for BrainPlus Extension

 This directory contains HTML test pages for manual testing of extension features.